 • For a letter grade, the student must submit a research report to Professor Alemayehu, da15@columbia.edu

-The grading option must be determined by the Deadline to choose Pass/Fail
+The grading option is determined by the Deadline to choose Pass/Fail

 Questions about the course or about the research component of the course should be sent to Professor Alemayehu, da15@columbia.edu.